 - # of items: approx. 8,000

-- School Committee Liaison to the Library: Annette Sievers (email)
+- School Committee Liaison to the Library: Stephan Richter

-- Library Co-Managers: Yolyett Hohmann and Gwen Junghanss (email)
+- Library Co-Managers: Yolyett Hohmann and Eva Yarger

 Library Mission, Milestones and Lending Policies

 The library is valued by teachers, students and parents alike.
-It has grown over its now more than 20 years of existence and it is continuously kept relevant through the acquisition of new and popular items.
+It has grown over its now more than 25 years of existence.
+It is continuously updated through the acquisition of new and popular items.
 Here are links to the Library’s current mission, its lending policy and a collection of its milestones since it was founded in 1993:

 Library Reference Guide